allora-network/basic-coin-prediction-node/README.md

 ## Testing Inference Only

-This setup allows you to develop your model without the need to bring up the head and worker.
+This setup allows you to develop your model without the need to bring up the offchain worker or the updater.
 To test the inference model only:

 1. Run the following command to start the inference node:
     ```sh